aws-samples/serverless-samples/owasp-api-security-controls-demo/README.md

 The controls demonstrated in this example must be used in conjunction with perimeter security controls.
 We will use the example of a microservice based coffee shop application below to demonstrate the controls.

+> Note: Controls here rely on native AWS services.
+But there are multiple ways to implement them.
+You can also use open source or third party tools.
+The exact solution and choice of tools will depend on your use case.
+We encourage you to have a discussion with your AWS account team to dive deeper to identify the best solution for you.

 ![Coffee Shop Microservices Architecture](./assets/OverallArchitecture.png)

 ## How it works